mattslay/GoFish/readme.md

 ### Requirements
 - Requires: Microsoft Visual Foxpro; Version 9.0 SP2.
-- Runs with VFPA, compiling the APP with VP9 SP2 is recomended.
+- Runs with VFPA, compiling the APP with VP9 SP2 is recommended.

 ### Installation
 #### Recommended